lonycell/grafana.v7/docs/sources/features/datasources/mssql.md

 weight = 8
 +++

-# Using Microsoft SQL Server in Grafana
+# Using Microsoft SQL Server in ThingSPIN

-> Only available in Grafana v5.1+.
+> Only available in ThingSPIN v5.1+.

-Grafana ships with a built-in Microsoft SQL Server (MSSQL) data source plugin that allows you to query and visualize data from any Microsoft SQL Server 2005 or newer, including Microsoft Azure SQL Database.
+ThingSPIN ships with a built-in Microsoft SQL Server (MSSQL) data source plugin that allows you to query and visualize data from any Microsoft SQL Server 2005 or newer, including Microsoft Azure SQL Database.

 ## Adding the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the ThingSPIN icon in the top header.
 2. In the side menu under the `Configuration` link you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
 4. Select *Microsoft SQL Server* from the *Type* dropdown.